kyliepace/data-stream-transform/README.md

 The server will now be available at `http://localhost:8080`

+### Testing

+To test end-to-end, run all the services as described by the steps above.
+Then, in a new terminal window, run `npm run test`
 ### Routes
 `/websocket?session_id={string}`
 create a websocket connection that takes the session_id value as a query parameter